Media faces challenges in covering coronavirus outbreak

 Images, too, merit careful consideration.
 Pictures of people wearing face masks often illustrate stories, despite evidence that the masks matter little in transmission of the virus, Nowak said.

 Sensational headlines can grab attention yet also unnecessarily frighten.
-The banner of an Atlantic magazine article last week, “You’re Likely to Get the Coronavirus,” earned author James Hamblin a segment on MSNBC’s “Morning Joe.”
+An Atlantic magazine article last week was headlined “You’re Likely to Get the Coronavirus.”

 Sensationalism actually tends to decline in these situations, said Peter Sandman, a consultant and expert in risk communication.